 Is a flat white made with ristretto?

-While some coffee shops prepare Flat white with Ristretto shots, a traditional flat white is made with regular espresso shots.
+Yes, some coffee shops prepare Flat white with Ristretto shots, while some make it with regular espresso shots.

 The defining feature of a flat white is the use of microfoam milk and a thin layer of foam on top.